 Former Car Dealership – Seattle, WA

-Canal Station was once the site of theproject_canalstation_lrg New Wilson Ford car dealership.
+Canal Station was once the site of the New Wilson Ford car dealership.
 Although car dealership activities led to certain environmental conditions (leaking UST and abandoned oil-water separator), the primary environmental concern at the site was a chlorinated solvent groundwater plume originating off-site.

 The property was purchased to construct a mixed-use condominium building.
 The first phase was built on the clean parcel; the second phase was built on the parcel with impacted groundwater .
 CRETE principals developed the cleanup approach and negotiated a technical opinion letter with Ecology through the Voluntary Cleanup Program (VCP).